G0at-P/NYU-DS-HW/README.md

 # NYU DS-GA 1003 Machine Learning

-Solution to the NYU DS-GA 1003 Machine Learning assignments.
+My solution to the NYU DS-GA 1003 Machine Learning assignments.
 For the official website, you can acess it by the following link: [DS1003](https://davidrosenberg.github.io/ml2019/#home).
 This course covers a wide variety of machine learning techniques and relevant statistical theories.

 ## Note: